wombleton/gitlaw-nz/acts/B/Building Societies Act 1965.md

 *   6(1) Until the end of the relevant period of 5 years, the society shall not, without the consent of the Registrar, unite with another society under section 32, or transfer its engagements to another society under section 33, unless the other society (or, in the case of a union with 2 or more societies, one of those societies) has been incorporated for more than 5 years and has assets which exceed $200,000 in value.

-    (2) In giving his consent under this clause---
+    (2) In giving his or her consent under this clause---

     *   (a) to a union, where any of the holders of the relevant shares will become holders of shares in the society formed on the union; or

     *   (b) to a transfer of engagements, where any of the holders of the relevant shares will become holders of shares in the society to which the engagements are transferred---

-    the Registrar may attach to his consent conditions that are in his opinion equivalent to the conditions that under the foregoing provisions of this schedule attach to the relevant shares.
+    the Registrar may attach to his or her consent conditions that are in his or her opinion equivalent to the conditions that under the foregoing provisions of this schedule attach to the relevant shares.

     (3) If at any time during the remainder of the relevant period of 5 years any conditions attached by virtue of subclause (2) are broken, the Registrar may apply to the court for the appointment of a liquidator under the [Companies Act 1993][250] of the society formed on the union, or of the society to which the engagements are transferred, as the case may be.